OldUser101/tlockr/README.md

 - `tlockr.sendAuthSubmit`: submits authentication information, the only argument is the password as a string.
 - `tlockr.{debug,info,warn,error}`: logging functions that send log messages (as strings) to the `tlockr` logger.
 - `tlockr.onAuthStateChange`: signal emitted when the authentication state changes, the state is passed.
+- `tlockr.Width`: width of display output in pixels.
+- `tlockr.Height`: height of displat output in pixels.
 - Future interfaces planned...

 When tlockr loads QML content, any errors are displayed in the log.